Elara6331/zig-gpio/README.md

 ## Compatibility

 **zig-gpio** uses the v2 character device API, which means it will work on any Linux system running kernel 5.10 or above.
-All you need to do is find out which `gpiochip` device controls which pin and what the offsets are, which you can do by either finding documentation online, or using the `gpiodetect` and `gpioinfo` tools from `libgpiod`.
+All you need to do is find out which `gpiochip` device controls which pin and what the offsets are, which you can do by either finding documentation online, or using the `gpiodetect` and `gpioinfo` tools from this repo or from `libgpiod`.

-I plan to eventually write a Zig replacement for `gpiodetect` and `gpioinfo`.
+## Commands

+**zig-gpio** provides replacements for some of the `libgpiod` tools, such as `gpiodetect` and `gpioinfo`.
+You can build all of them using `zig build commands` or specific ones using `zig build <command>` (for example: `zig build gpiodetect`).

 ## Try it yourself!